 Enjoy a relaxing coastal cruise aboard the Isle of Man’s largest pleasure boat, the classic M V Karina.
 See the stunning Manx coastline with its pretty bays and towering cliffs; all sorts of wild life may be observed including numerous varieties of sea birds, seals, porpoises, dolphins, basking sharks and whales; along with shipwrecks, lighthouses and interesting historical buildings.

 The Karina sails from the Sea Terminal Floating Landing Stage and passengers are asked to assemble for boarding in the Sea Terminal Departure Lounge.
 Advance booking is not required and tickets are available on board.

 On landing cruises one way tickets are available and many choose to travel from, say, Laxey by boat and return by Horse and Electric Trams back to the departure point.

 Private parties and charters welcome.
-For up-to-date sailing details and departure times, please see the notices on this website, in the Isle of Man Courier or on the blackboards displayed adjacent to the Bottleneck Car Park on Douglas Promenade.
+For up-to-date sailing details and departure times, please see the notices on this website, the Mv Karina facebook page or on the blackboards displayed adjacent to the Bottleneck Car Park on Douglas Promenade.
 Alternatively telephone (07624) 493592, (01624) 617436 or (01624) 861724.

 The principal technical details of the Karina are: